marcelom/linux-sysadmin-interview-questions/README.md

   * file, directory, link, device b & c, socket, pipe
 * What is the difference between a process and a thread?
 And parent and child processes after a fork system call?
   * Linux uses a 1-1 threading model, with (to the kernel) no distinction between processes and threads -- everything is simply a runnable task.
     On Linux, the system call `clone` clones a task, with a configurable level of sharing. `fork()` calls `clone(least sharing)` and `pthread_create()` calls `clone(most sharing)`.
     `fork`ing costs a tiny bit more than `pthread_create`ing because of copying tables and creating COW mappings for memory.
 * What is the difference between exec and fork?
   * fork creates a new process, exec replaces the current running process
 * What is "nohup" used for?
+  * ignores SIGHUP and sends output to a file
 * What is the difference between these two commands?
  * ```myvar=hello```
+   * sets myvar for the current shell
  * ```export myvar=hello```
+   * marks an environment variable to be exported to child-processes, so that the child inherits them.
 * How many NTP servers would you configure in your local ntp.conf?
+  * at least 2
 * What does the column 'reach' mean in ```ntpq -p``` output?
+  * DONT KNOW
 * You need to upgrade kernel at 100-1000 servers, how you would do this?
+  * Ansible!
 * How can you get Host, Channel, ID, LUN of SCSI disk?
+  * /prod/scsi
 * How can you limit process memory usage?
+  * linux cgroups, not familiar with it
 * What is bash quick substitution/caret replace(^x^y)?
+  * dont know
 * Do you know of any alternative shells?
 If so, have you used any?
+  * csh, but barely...
 * What is a tarpipe (or, how would you go about copying everything, including hardlinks and special files, from one server to another)?

 ####[[⬆]](#toc) <a name='hard'>Hard Linux Questions:</a>